 3 – Disk full or quota exceeded

 The error data field contains error data in text format.
 It is a 1-byte field and terminated by 0s.

-To establish connections it uses RRQ message, WRQ message, ACK message, an ERROR message.
-While to terminate connections TFTP uses the DATA message.
+It uses an RRQ message, WRQ message, ACK message, and ERROR message to establish connections.
+While to terminate connections, TFTP uses the DATA message.

 1) Connection Establishment

 The process of connection establishment for reading files is different from writing files.